AtRiskMedia/gatsby-starter-tractstack/README.md

-# gatsby starter for Tractstack by At Risk Media
+# gatsby starter for Tract Stack by At Risk Media

 ## Tract Stack

-_Product-market-fit finder: No-code conversion funnel concierge_
+_No-code conversion funnel concierge_

 Built using [Gatsby](https://gatsbyjs.com)
 By [At Risk Media](https://atriskmedia.com) with love and oodles of unicorn oomph!